Ultimate Guide to Luxury Shopping in Marrakech: Souks to Boutiques

 Guéliz: The Modern Luxury District

-Also known as the Ville Nouvelle, Guéliz represents the modern face of Marrakech, with wide boulevards housing international luxury brands, art galleries, and designer boutiques.
+Known as the Ville Nouvelle, Guéliz represents the modern face of Marrakech, with wide boulevards housing international luxury brands, art galleries, and designer boutiques.
+Understanding Marrakech villa rental costs helps budget for a trip centered around premium retail.

 Avenue Mohammed V and Surrounding Streets

-This is the main commercial artery of Guéliz, home to flagship stores and luxury shopping centers.
+This main commercial artery of Guéliz is home to flagship stores and luxury shopping centers.

 - Place Vendôme Marrakech: A high-end shopping mall featuring a mix of international luxury brands and premium Moroccan designers.